 The information provided includes SCE's overall rate policy, a discussion of SCE management's policies and practices to control costs and rate increases for customers, and a discussion of SCE's policies and recommendations for limiting rate increases while meeting the State's energy and environmental goals for reducing greenhouse gases.

-In addition, SCE has provided data contained in Appendix A to this Report that describes SCE's revenue requirements and provides an outlook for pending revenue requirement and rate changes from May 1, 2018 to April 30, 2019.
+SCE also provides a brief overview of additional programs the company is proposing in the short term to minimize wildfire risk.
+Appendix A to this Report describes SCE's revenue requirements and provides an outlook for pending revenue requirement and rate changes from May 1, 2019 to April 30, 2020.